The day I read this Domain article I was immediately struck by the similarities between the KonMari method and Montessori principles and practises.

 Life so much calmer and more enjoyable for the whole family when the parents and the child are partners on the child's journey to independence.

-Physical changes really will make a huge difference
+Physical changes really make a huge difference

 Creating order in your child's play-area/bedroom and developing a streamlined, practical storage system is a great place to start, as an investment it will pay dividends.